Skip to content

 Arshay Cooper, star of the film ‘A Most Beautiful Thing’ and author of the memoir on which the film is based.

-Interviewed by world champion hurdler, TV host and author, Perdita Felicien.
+Interviewed by Perdita Felicien, World Champion hurdler, TV host and author.

-Introduction by 2021 Canadian National Team Athlete (rowing), Victoria Nolan.
+Introduction by Victoria Nolan, 2021 Canadian National Team Athlete (rowing).

-Kubet Weston, four-time World Championship medalist and physiotherapist, and the first Black rower on the Canadian Olympic Team.
+Kubet Weston, the first Black rower on the Canadian Olympic Team and four-time World Championship medalist and physiotherapist.

-Interviewed by multi-platform journalist and sports activist, Shireen Ahmed.
+Interviewed by Shireen Ahmed, multi-platform journalist and sports activist.

 Thanks to our CSFF 2021 Sponsors & Partners